-The OS MasterMap Topography Layer product is supplied in GML (Geography Mark-up Language) version 2.1.2.
+OS MasterMap Topography Layer product is supplied in GML version 2.1.2.
 This chapter describes how OS MasterMap is defined in GML.
 An understanding of XML (eXtensible Mark-up Language) and XML schema is required.

 GML overview

 ITN Layer related information